4lefts/scratch-usernames/readme.md

 ## To do:

-- Redesign UI.
+- Redesign UI - dark.
 Very dull at the moment
   - Main page: title, footer, input boxes and generate button
   - Outputs user names as a grid of cards, plus "start again" button
   - "i" button to display "about" text
 - Allow cards to be downloaded/printed for handing out

+N.B "site" folder exists to allow drag and drop deployment to Netlify.